 If asthma’s diagnosed

-Taking them for regular asthma reviews
+- Taking your child for regular asthma reviews

 It's important to book in a scheduled asthma review for your child, ideally every six months or at least annually, even if their asthma symptoms are well managed.
 This is so the GP or asthma nurse can see how they’re doing and check their medicines in case the dose needs to be adjusted.
 It’s also an opportunity to talk through their written asthma action plan, check their inhaler technique, discuss any triggers, their environment, and any other factors that may affect their asthma, such as colds and hayfever.